 Hecht said he could have returned to private practice at Locke Lord or another big firm but kept filing for reelection.
 He said he almost decided not to run in 2012 but learned of Jefferson’s retirement as chief justice.

 On the judicial retirement mandate, Hecht said he wasn’t behind the voter-rejected attempt in 2023 to amend the Texas Constitution to allow judges to stay in office past age 75.
-When he learned about the effort that would have allowed him to remain on the bench through 2025 and beyond from reading a news article, Hecht says his wife, Fifth Circuit Judge Priscilla Owen, declared that she would vote no.
+When he learned about the effort that would have allowed him to remain on the bench through 2025 and beyond from reading a news article, Hecht says his wife, Fifth Circuit Judge Priscilla Richman, declared that she would vote no.

 Their 2022 marriage marked the first time in U.S. history when a chief judge of a federal appeals court and a state supreme court chief justice were married.
 The two served together on the Texas Supreme Court from 1995 to 2005.
 Richman became chief judge in 2019 and served in that role until October.